nyu-cs201-s17/recitation09-solutions/README.md

 Let us say that a struct is A bytes, and CNT is C. The code to retrieve bp->last references offset 0x120, or 288.
 We can therefore see that the layout of b struct must consist of 4 bytes for element first, 4 bytes of padding, 280 bytes for array of a, 4 bytes for last, and 4 bytes of additional padding.
 We can therefore conclude that C · A = 280.

 Let us say that pointer bp has value p.
-Then in retrieving ap->idx (line 6), the program references address p + 8 + 40i,implying that A = 40,and therefore C = 7.
+Then in retrieving ap->idx (line 6), the program references address p + 8 + 40i, implying that A = 40,and therefore C = 7.

 Answers to the parts in problem 2 are: